korchizhinskiy/drf-error-handler/docs/quickstart.md

 ## Integration with DRF spectacular
-If you plan to use [drf-spectacular](https://github.com/tfranzel/drf-spectacular) to generate an OpenAPI 3 schema, install with `pip install drf-standardized-errors[openapi]`.
+If you plan to use [drf-spectacular](https://github.com/tfranzel/drf-spectacular) to generate an OpenAPI 3 schema, install with `pip install drf-error-handler[openapi]`.
 After that, check the doc page for configuring the integration.